Downtown Development Authority

 Whittaker Street (Buffalo to Mechanic) is the main component of the reconstruction project.
 It is in need of a full reconstruction due to the poor condition of both the roadway and utilities.
 The existing water main is over 100 years old and is so shallow that the water service lines freeze during the winter.
 In addition to replacing the water main, the sanitary and storm sewers will be repaired or replaced for more efficient service.
 Reconfiguring Whittaker Street with parallel parking, wider sidewalks and a bike lane will offer a more inviting public space for our residents and visitors alike.

-Other areas that will receive curb, sidewalk and pavement rehabilitation and utility upgrades are Mechanic Street (Barton to Whittaker) and Merchant Street (Barton to Thompson).
+Other areas that will received curb, sidewalk and pavement rehabilitation and utility upgrades are Merchant Street (Barton to Whittaker) and Merchant Street (Barton to Thompson).

 At the July 19, 2016 meeting, the City Council approved Option 2 for the Whittaker Street configuration.
 This configuration includes parallel parking on both sides of Whittaker, bike lanes and widened sidewalks.